metabase/docs.metabase.github.io/_docs/latest/cloud/how-billing-works.md

 Static Embedding doesn’t require viewers to sign in to your Metabase, which means they won’t count as additional users for billing purposes.

-## We sync your count of user accounts daily
+## How we count active user accounts each day

+Each day, we tally up the active users like so:

+- For each Metabase using a particular license token in the last 36 hours,
+- We take the maximum number of user accounts at any one time in that instance during that 36-hour period,
+- Then add those counts together across all instances with the same token.

+For example, say you're running two Metabase instances, A and B, that both use the same license token.
+If over the last 36 hours:

+- Metabase A had a maximum of 3 user accounts
+- Metabase B had a maximum of 5 user accounts

+Then the number of user accounts would total 8 for that day.

+If you're on Metabase Cloud, counting active users works the same: each day we count the maxium number of user accounts at any one time over the previous 36 hours.

 We refresh the user count you see in your [Metabase Store account page](http://store.metabase.com) every day.
 Since the refresh only happens once a day, there might be a delay between when you adjust the number of user accounts in your Metabase and when your accounts sync with your Store page.

-## Counting user accounts across multiple Metabases

-If you use the same token (license key) for multiple Metabase instances, Metabase will sum the number of user accounts across all instances that use that license.

-For example, say you're running two Metabase instances, A and B.

-- A has 3 user accounts
-- B has 5 user accounts

-Your number of user accounts would total 8.

 Metabase counts each user account as unique, even if that account uses the same email for multiple Metabases.
 For example, if person@example.com has an account in both instance A and instance B, the total will double count person@example.com (the tallying works like `COUNT`, not `COUNT DISTINCT`).

-Metabase checks the total number of user accounts over rolling 72-hour periods.
-If you start with 8 accounts, then deactivate an account from one instance, and add an account to another instance 72 hours later, your total number of user accounts would remain the same (8 accounts).

 ## Invoicing for Pro plans